mc256/starlight/docs/newbie.md

 ### 3. Configure Starlight Snapshotter

-You need to find out the IP address / DNS of the Starlight Proxy server.
+Find out the IP address / DNS of the Starlight Proxy server and set these two environment variables (Don't Copy-Paste!)
 ```shell
 # This is an example
 export STARLIGHT_PROXY=172.18.1.3:8090